Consensys/doc.orion/docs/index.md

 Orion:

-* Generates and maintains private/public keypairs.
+* Generates and maintains private/public key pairs.
 * Stores privacy group details.
 * Self manages and discovers all nodes in the Orion network.
 * Provides an API for communicating between Orion nodes and an API for communicating with